List of Rocky characters: Tony "Duke" Evers

-Tony makes a brief appearance at the beginning of Rocky V, which begins immediately following the victory over Drago.
-While Rocky showers, Tony praised him for avenging Apollo's death and making the American public so proud.
-However, Rocky begins to experience physical complications after the beating he took from Drago, and Tony informs Adrian about this.
-After returning to the U.S., Rocky subsequently announces his retirement from boxing, and Tony presumably returns to Los Angeles as Rocky struggles with the loss of his fortune while moving back to his old Philadelphia neighborhood.
-Rocky soon becomes the manager to the new World Heavyweight Champion Tommy Gunn but Tony does not reappear in the film as Rocky eventually repels the challenge of a jealous Gunn in a street fight.
+Tony makes a brief appearance at the beginning of Rocky V, which begins immediately following Rocky's victory over Drago.
+As Tony lauds Rocky for his courage, Rocky begins to suffer physical trauma, and Tony hurries to find Adrian.
+After returning to the U.S., Rocky announces his retirement due to brain damage, as well as suffering bankruptcy.
+Rocky becomes a trainer to the new World Heavyweight Champion Tommy Gunn but Tony does not reappear as Rocky repels the challenge of a jealous Gunn in a street fight.

-Tony "Duke" Evers returns for a sixth time in Rocky Balboa, which takes place fifteen years after the previous film.
-Rocky has long since retired and running a restaurant in Philadelphia following Adrian's death several years earlier.
-It is unclear whether Tony has continued to train other fighters, or if he has retired himself.
-Nevertheless, Tony returns as Rocky's trainer after Balboa agrees to an exhibition bout against the current World Heavyweight Champion Mason Dixon.
-Citing that the nearly 60-year-old Balboa lacks the speed, stamina, or durability to endure typical training, Tony decides to focus on Rocky's lone remaining asset - his incredible punching power - and develops a regimen focused on strength training and building "hurtin' bombs".
-Tony subsequently participates in the fight's press conference, in which Dixon dismisses Balboa's challenge, and states that Rocky always maintains a "puncher's chance".
-Rocky eventually battles the current champion through all ten rounds, and even knocks Dixon down in the second round.
-Though he loses by split decision (reminiscent of the first bout with Creed), Rocky was unconcerned with the outcome and celebrates his moral victory with Tony, Paulie and his son before leaving the ring.
+Tony returns in Rocky Balboa, where Rocky has been long retired, now running a restaurant in Philadelphia following Adrian's death several years earlier.
+Tony returns as Rocky's trainer after Balboa agrees to an exhibition bout against the current World Heavyweight Champion Mason Dixon.
+Citing that the nearly 60-year-old Balboa lacks speed, or durability to endure typical training, Tony decides to focus on Rocky's lone remaining asset - his incredible punching power - and develops a regimen focused on strength training and building "hurtin' bombs".
+Tony subsequently participates in the fight's press conference, and states that Rocky maintains a "puncher's chance".
+Rocky eventually battles Dixon through all ten rounds, though he loses by split decision (reminiscent of the first bout with Creed).
+Rocky is unconcerned with the outcome and celebrates his moral victory with Tony, Paulie, and his son Robert before leaving the ring.

-Though Tony is not present in Creed, his presence remains as his son Tony Jr., known as "Little Duke".
-Tony Jr. runs the Delphi Boxing Academy in Los Angeles.
-When family-friend Donnie Creed asks for his assistance in training, Tony Jr. turns down the offer, looking out for his safety after the death of his father, Apollo, at the hands of Ivan Drago.
-Upset about the disagreement, Donnie opens up a challenge to anyone in the gym that if anyone could land a punch on his chin, they would win his car.
-After a successful first defense, Tony Jr.'s own student, Danny "Stuntman" Wheeler (played by actual light-heavyweight boxer Andre Ward) lays Creed out on the canvas and wins his car.
-Tony Jr. and Wheeler are both later seen training for a supposed match with "Pretty" Ricky Conlan in the intro of the film's version of HBO Boxing's 24/7 and the weigh-in in which Wheeler is assaulted by Conlan, breaking his jaw.
+Though Tony is not present in Creed, his presence remains as his son Tony Jr., known as "Little Duke", runs the Delphi Boxing Academy in Los Angeles.
+When Apollo's illegitimate son Adonis Creed asks for his assistance in training, Tony Jr. turns him down, warning him about the death of his father at the hands of Ivan Drago.
+Adonis challenges anyone in the gym that if they could land a punch on him, they win his car.
+Tony Jr.'s own student, Danny "Stuntman" Wheeler (played by actual light-heavyweight boxer Andre Ward) lays Creed out on the canvas and wins his car.
+Tony Jr. and Wheeler are both later seen training for a match with "Pretty" Ricky Conlan, and at the weigh-in in where Wheeler is assaulted by Conlan, breaking his jaw.

+In Creed II Tony Jr. and Rocky become part of Adonis's training team as he fights Ivan Drago's son Viktor.